viamrobotics/docs/docs/try-viam/_index.md

     - /getting-started/try-viam
 ---

+Viam is a general robotics platform that can run on any hardware.
-[Rent and remotely configure and control a Viam Rover](https://app.viam.com/try) located on-site at Viam in New York:
+The easiest way to try Viam is to [rent and remotely configure and control a Viam Rover](https://app.viam.com/try) located on-site at Viam in New York:

 {{<gif webm_src="img/rover-reservation.webm" mp4_src="img/rover-reservation.mp4" alt="Rover reservation management page" max-width="800px">}}